Germany strives for climate neutrality

 - commissioning: planned for 2026

-- nominal capacity: approx. 103 MW divided into two PV sub-areas planned
+- nominal capacity: approx. 131 MWp, planned in two PV sub-areas for photovoltaics

-- project area: Jehserig district of the town of
+- project area: Spree-Neiße District, town of Drebkau, Jehserig city district

-- approx. 120 hectares of post-mining land of the Welzow-Süd open-cast mine in agricultural recultivation, managed by Rösch Terra GmbH and Agrargenossenschaft Drebkau eG
+- approx. 120 hectares of post-mining land of the Welzow-Süd opencast mine in agricultural recultivation

 Zschornewitz was once home to one of the oldest power plants in Germany.
 It went into operation in 1915 and was shut down in 1992.
-Now electricity is once again being produced at the site on 5 ha - this time CO2-free.
-The PV park has a generation capacity of 4.5 MW.
+Now electricity is once again being produced at the site on 5 hectares - this time CO2-free.
+The solarpark has a generation capacity of 4.5 MWp.
 This means that, in purely mathematical terms, it can supply around 1,150 four-person households with green electricity.
 The project was planned by EP New Energies.
 Approval was granted in cooperation with LEAG's specialist departments.
-When it goes into operation in June 2021, LEAG energy cubes will take over operational management and marketing.
+Since commissioning in June 2021, LEAG energy cubes has taken over the electricity marketing.